-Styles will look very different, but the names of the parts are all the same.
+Staircase styles look different, but the names of the parts are all the same.

-When your foot hits the stair, the part you step on is called the tread, This horizontal part goes from the front edge to the riser at the back.
-Each region has its own residential building codes, however, in most cases, the tread must be a minimum of 11 inches deep.
+When your foot hits the stair, the part you step on is called a tread.
+This horizontal board goes from the front edge to the riser at the back.
+Each region has its own residential building codes.
+However, in most cases, the tread must be a minimum of 11 inches deep.

 The vertical part of the stair between each step is called the riser.
-Generally, staircases that have these are called closed tread stairs.
+Staircases with risers are called closed-tread stairs.

-In contemporary and more modern constructions, staircases don’t have them.
-This style is called the open riser variety.
-Residential codes usually require that risers be no more than 7 inches high and no less than 4 inches.
+In contemporary and modern construction, staircases may not have risers – this style is called the open riser variety.
+Residential codes usually require that risers be no more than 7 inches high and no less than 4 inches high.
 For open riser stairs, the gap where the riser would go cannot be more than 4 inches.

 The zig-zag support that goes up each side of the stairs is called the stair stringer.
 This piece holds the treads and risers in place.
 One of the stringers is against the wall and the other is on the open side of the staircase.

-Sometimes called a banister, the handrail is the part you hold while climbing up and down the stairs.
+Sometimes called a banister, the handrail is what you hold while climbing the stairs.
 The handrail is fixed to vertical posts (balusters) or a wall up one or both sides of the staircase.

-This is the barrier that protects the side of the stairs that is open.
+The guardrail is the barrier that protects the open side of the stairs.
 Its main purpose is to keep people from falling.

-These days, most people call a baluster a spindle.
-These are the vertical poles that connect that handrail to the treads, acting as the guardrail.
+Also known as a spindle, balusters are vertical poles connecting the handrail to the treads, acting as the guardrail.

-Collectively, all those spindles — or balusters — are called the balustrade.
-This is the full, open and decorative side of the staircase.
+Collectively, all the spindles — or balusters — are called the balustrade.
+The balustrade is the full, open, and decorative side of the staircase.

-At the base of the guardrail, a board runs atop the string but under the balusters.
+At the base of the guardrail, a board runs atop the stringer but under the balusters.
 This is called the base rail.
 The newel post supports it at each end.

-This is a purely decorative board that board used on the outer side of the stairs.
-It often covers the side of the risers but it can also cover a gap between the floor of a balcony and the ceiling underneath.
+Fascia is a decorative board on the outer side of the stairs.
+It often covers the side of the risers, but it can also cover a gap between the floor of a balcony and the ceiling underneath.

-This is the larger area at the top and bottom of the staircase.
 The landing is a resting spot at each end of the stairs and is the entryway to the room beyond.
-Stairs that turn will also have a landing at that location.
+Stairs that turn will also have a landing at the turning point.

-Generally, residential stairs will have a bullnose and in some locations, the codes require it.
-The bullnose is treated as part of the tread and is an extra strip of wood attached to the edge of the tread.
+The bullnose is an extra strip of wood attached to the edge of the tread.
+Generally, residential stairs will have a bullnose, and in some locations, building codes require it.
 These make the individual steps safer and more visible.

-Often, at the bottom of the staircase, a larger step extends around the newel post.
-This decorative feature is often found on the side of the stairs that are not against a wall.
+Often, at the bottom of the staircase, a larger step called a curtail extends around the newel post.
+This decorative feature is on the side of the stairs that are not against a wall.

-These triangular steps are often used to create a turn in the staircase.
+Winders are pie-shaped steps that eliminate the need for a landing and create a turn in the staircase.
 You may know these best from spiral staircases, which have lots of them.
-These pie-shaped steps eliminate the need for a landing.

 When a staircase makes a turn, one handrail will be higher than the other.
-The gooseneck is the section of the handrail that curves up to join one section of the balustrade with the other.
+The gooseneck is the piece that joins one section of the balustrade with the other.